Washington Atlee Burpee

-Washington Atlee Burpee (5 April 1858 – 26 November 1915) was the founder of the W. Atlee Burpee & Company, now more commonly known as Burpee Seeds.
+Washington Atlee Burpee (April 5, 1858 – November 26, 1915) was the founder of the W. Atlee Burpee & Company, now more commonly known as Burpee Seeds.

 Biography

-Atlee was born in 1858 in Sheffield, New Brunswick, Canada but he moved to Philadelphia in 1861, where his father practiced medicine.
+Atlee was born in 1858 in Sheffield, Colony of New Brunswick, British North America but he moved to Philadelphia in 1861, where his father practiced medicine.
 His parents were David III Burpee (born 1827) and Anne Catherine Atlee (born 1834).
 She was the great-granddaughter of William Augustus Atlee.
 Both his father and grandfather were prominent in medicine and he was expected to become a doctor.